neeldoshii/Mad/README.md

 # Mad (Mobile Application Development)

-This repository Contain all the experiments of Android Development done in diploma days hope it helps someone :)
+This repository Contain all the experiments of Mobile Application Development(Diploma Third Year Subject) Android Development done in diploma days hope it helps someone :)